OpenSourceHelpCommunity/ContributingToMyProject/writeups/ContributingToWikiToLearn_SrijanAgarwal.md

 #### Requirements
 * 64-Bit Computer (docker need a 64 bit system)
-* GNU/Linux with docker or Windows/OSX with virtualization compatability and enabled
+* GNU/Linux with docker or Windows/OSX with virtualization compatibility and enabled
 * Stable internet connection (download size can be up to 10 GB)

 This procedure may fail if you have no Internet access or if the connection is filtered by firewall – this could happen in public places such as universities, libraries, airports, etc.

 #### GNU/Linux installation
 ##### Prerequisites
-WTL and WTLH have some dependecies:
+WTL and WTLH have some dependencies:

 * any version
     * curl